Skip to content

 • The primary node connection test shows that the follower supports browser_presigned_cors

 If the primary node can access the follower node, but user browsers cannot, do not use remote presigned.
+If the remote node uses reverse tunnel, also avoid presigned and use relay_stream instead.

 Browser CORS requirements for remote presigned are stricter than ordinary primary-node relaying: